 In 2021, the Court issued a judgment in Plaintiffs’ favor, finding the Act unconstitutional.
 However, in August 2022, the Ninth Circuit Court of Appeals vacated the judgment and remanded the case for further proceedings consistent with the U.S. Supreme Court’s decision in New York State Rifle & Pistol Ass’n v.
 Bruen, 142 S. Ct.
 2111 (2022).

-Giffords Law Center’s Brief: Our brief argues that the California legislature acted constitutionally by prohibiting a subset of semiautomatic rifles, assault pistols, and assault shotguns whose add-on military features make these weapons uniquely dangerous and facilitate criminal use and mass killings.
-We further argue that the Second Amendment, as interpreted by the Supreme Court and other courts, does not protect a right to own weapons that were designed for a battlefield, not responsible self-defense in the home.
-Indeed, every court to have considered challenges to laws banning assault weapons since the Supreme Court’s decisions in Heller and McDonald has upheld those laws.
-Our brief then argues that the expert declaration that the Plaintiffs base many of their arguments on should be given no weight considering that its author has been widely discredited for flawed methodology in his research, failing to provide data and evidence to support his claims, failure to publish in peer-reviewed journals, and ethical violations committed in an attempt to defend his work from criticism.
+Our Brief: We argue that the California legislature acted constitutionally by prohibiting a subset of semiautomatic rifles, assault pistols, and assault shotguns whose uniquely dangerous features facilitate criminal use and mass killings.
+Our proposed brief argues that the Second Amendment, as interpreted by the Supreme Court and other courts, does not protect a right to own weapons that were designed for a battlefield and not for responsible self-defense in the home.
+Indeed, all other courts that have considered challenges to laws banning assault weapons since the Supreme Court’s decisions in Heller and McDonald have upheld those laws.
+We also argue that the expert declaration used as a basis for many of the Plaintiffs’ arguments should be given no weight considering that its author has been widely discredited for flawed methodology in his research, failing to provide data and evidence to support his claims, failure to publish in peer-reviewed journals, and ethical violations committed in an attempt to defend his work from criticism.